Amir Khasru Mahmud Chowdhury: Career

 Chowdhury was part of the Bangladesh Nationalist Party delegation to the Democracy, good governance and human rights in Bangladesh, held in July 2013 in London.
 Chowdhury's, then President of Chittagong unit of Bangladesh Nationalist Party, Jatiyatabadi Chhatra Dal supporters clashed with the supporters of the General Secretary of Chittagong City unit of Bangladesh Nationalist Party Dr Shahadat Hossain on 15 August 2013 at a cake cutting function celebrating former Prime Minister Khaleda Zia's birthday.

 Chowdhury part of a delegation led by former Prime Minister Khaleda Zia that met US Secretary of State John Kerry.

 On 23 June 2014, Chowdhury criticized the government for various loan scams at a conference of Bangladesh Economists Forum.

 Chowdhury was the chief of BNP's Chittagong city unit in 2015.
 He announced in March 2015 that he will not contest in the upcoming mayoral elections of the Chittagong City Corporation.

-Chowdhury is the chief adviser of Khaleda Zia, the chairperson of Bangladesh Nationalist Party.
+Chowdhury has served as an adviser to Khaleda Zia, the chairperson of Bangladesh Nationalist Party.
 He met William Todd, the Principal Principal Deputy Assistant Secretary of Bureau of South and Central Asian Affairs at the State Department of the United States, at the residence of the Ambassador of the United States to Bangladesh, Marcia Bernicat on 16 May 2016.

 In 2017, Chowdhury was a Standing Committee member of the Bangladesh Nationalist Party.
 He spoke against the arrest of former Prime Minister Khaleda Zia and claimed the rule of law was absent in Bangladesh.
 Chowdhury asked the government to make a clear stand in regards to the Rohingya refugees in Bangladesh in September 2017.

 The Anti-Corruption Commission issued summons against Chowdhury to interrogate him on corruption charges on 16 August 2018.
 Chowdhury filed a petition with the Bangladesh High Court, on 3 September 2018, challenging it's order from the Anti-Corruption Commission as not being valid.
 A Bangladesh High Court bench refused to hear the appeal while another bench, composed of Justice Borhanuddin and Justice Md Mostafizur Rahman, dropped the appeal from their schedule without any explanations on 5 October.
 The day before the commission had placed a travel ban on him and his wife.

 On 16 September 2018, Justice Md Nazrul Islam Talukder and Justice KM Hafizul Alam of the High Court Bench rejected his petition challenging the summons by the Anti-Corruption Commission.
 Justice M Imman Ali of the Appellate Division of Bangladesh Supreme Court set 1 October 2021 as the hearing date on his petition against the High Court Division verdict on the summons.
 The Supreme Court bench upheld the order issued by the High Court.